isabellaWang0108/flocker/README.md

 [![Recorded demo](https://wangx733.github.io/flocker/images/logo.jpg)](https://youtu.be/flJYcaGrT6k)

 ## Value Proposition
 In this project, we did both qualitative and quantitative user research on the pain points of finding travel partners.
-We interviewed 8 people age from 20s to 40s.
-And they shared a common concern about compatibility when it comes to travel partner.
+We interviewed 8 people aged from 20s to 40s.
+And they shared a common concern about compatibility when it comes to travel partners.

 ![Personas](https://wangx733.github.io/dearTime/images/persona.jpg)